akumuli/Documentation/Query-language.md

 }
 ```

-This query will retrieve only series with `cpu` metric that have `region` tag which value is set to `europe`
+This query will retrieve only those series that have `cpu` metric and `region` tag which value is set to `europe`
 or `us-east`.

 #### Group-by field

-Suppose that you're have the time-series of the valve pressure.
+Suppose that you need to store the valve pressure mesurements.
 Pressure in each valve is measured by
 two separate sensors so you're end up with this schema: `pressure_kPa valve_num=XXX sensor_num=YYY`.
 Here we
 have `pressure_kPa` metric with two tags: `valve_num` and `sensor_num`.
 If you query this series you will
 get the following results: